 Another contribution to the large dimensional model selection problem is forthcoming.
 Indeed, further study of the interaction between model selection and fiducial inference is one of my immediate future plans.
 I also plan to study various optimality properties of generalized fiducial distribution.
 In the long term, I plan to continue working on applications of fiducial inference to important current problems of statistical inference.

-Non-parametric smoothing and SiZer
+Big Data, Data Integration, Non-parametric smoothing and SiZer

-One of the basic questions in statistics is finding a functional relationship between predictors and response variables known under the technical term regression.
+Another basic questions in statistics is finding a functional relationship between predictors and response variables known under the technical term regression.
 When the relationship cannot be described by a simple function, e.g. line, a more flexible, non-parametric, method is sought.
 One of such non-parametric methods is called local polynomial smoothing.
 The idea of local polynomial smoothing is to fit a simple function, e.g., polynomial to the data in a narrow sliding window.
 The size of the window is often called a bandwidth and the practical performance of the local polynomial smoothing is critically influenced by its choice.
 There has been a lot of competing literature on how to best select the bandwidth in various of situations, mainly in the 1990s.

 At the turn of the millennium Chaudhury and Marron have argued that instead of selecting a single ``best'' bandwidth one should work with a number of possible bandwidths identifying features at number of different scales.
 These features were distinguished using a large number of statistical tests summarized using a special graphics termed SiZer (Significant Zero crossing) map.
 Since then SiZer maps have found their use in many exploratory data analysis situations.